The documentation matches the latest version of our software (1.1.0). Please update your software if it looks different than the screenshots below.

 Alternatively, you can use a synchronized polling mode by selecting delay.
 The delay you enter is the time that SDL waits after receiving a reply and before repeating the command.
 If you want to poll your device as fast as possible, set the delay to zero.

-Enable processing if you want to remove characters from the data received from your device (before writing it to a file).
+Enable editing if you want to remove characters from the data received from your device.

 This is usually only necessary under special circumstances.
 Most devices available in SDL are numeric devices and will only capture (decimal) numbers (the only exception is the generic text device).